defencedigital/moduk-service-manual/src/get-in-touch/index.md

 lead: "If you have a question or suggestion, contact the Defence Service Manual team."
 ---

-## Slack
+# Get in touch

-If you are on MODNET or have a digital MOD email address, you can [message the team on Defence Digital Slack](https://defencedigital.slack.com/archives/C03L6486PBN/).
+If you have a question or suggestion, send an email to the Defence Service Manual team: [service-manual@digital.mod.uk](mailto:service-manual@digital.mod.uk).

-On a MODNET device, you can use Slack in your web browser.

-## Email

-You can email the team at [service-manual@digital.mod.uk](mailto:service-manual@digital.mod.uk).

 ## Suggest content